MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-prepare-datasets-for-automl-images.md

 type: uri_folder
 ```

-To upload the images as a data asset, you run the following CLI v2 command with the path to your *.yml* file, workspace name, resource group, and subscription ID.
+To upload the images as a data asset, run the following CLI v2 command with the path to your *.yml* file, workspace name, resource group, and subscription ID.

 ```azurecli
 az ml data create -f [PATH_TO_YML_FILE] --workspace-name [YOUR_AZURE_WORKSPACE] --resource-group [YOUR_AZURE_RESOURCE_GROUP] --subscription [YOUR_AZURE_SUBSCRIPTION]